mattermost/docs/source/administration/config-settings.rst

 | This feature's ``config.json`` setting is ``"RestrictPrivateChannelDeletion": "all"`` with options ``all``, ``channel_admin``, ``team_admin``, and ``system_admin`` for above settings respectively.   |
 +--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+

-Enable managing of private group members for
+Enable managing of private channel members for
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Set policy on who can add and remove members from private groups.
+Set policy on who can add and remove members from private channels.

 **All team members**: Allow all team members to add and remove members.